International Relations Lecture Series

 Jeffrey Winters, Ph.D.

 Dr. Jeffrey Winters is an internationally recognized expert on oligarchs in the United States and Asia, among other countries.
-The “Material Power Index” (MPI) he created is widely used by researchers across the world to calculate income disparities between the wealthiest and other citizens of a society.
+The “Material Power Index” (MPI) he created is widely used by researchers all over the world to calculate income disparities between the wealthiest and other citizens of a society.
 His work is cited in Plutocracy by Chrystia Freeland and Dark Money by Jane Meyer.
 Dr. Winters authored the award-winning book Oligarchy (Cambridge 2011) and the article “Wealth Defense and the Complicity of Liberal Democracy” (NOMOS 2017) among many other publications.
 He has been a frequent guest on Public Radio and featured in The New Yorker and the New York Times.
 Currently, he is the Chair of the Department of Political Science, Professor, and the Director of the Equality Development and Globalization Studies Program (EDGS) at Northwestern University in Evanston.
 IL.

 Professor Winters specializes on oligarchs and elites spanning a range of historical and contemporary cases, including ancient Athens and Rome, medieval Europe, the United States, as well as Indonesia, Singapore, and the Philippines.
 His book, Oligarchy(Cambridge 2011), won APSA’s 2012 Gregory M. Luebbert Award for the Best Book in Comparative Politics.
 It has been translated into Indonesian and will also be published in Chinese and Spanish.
 His research, publications, and teaching focus on the areas of comparative and political economy.
 In addition to oligarchy, important themes in his work include state-capital relations, capital mobility and the structural power of investors, the World Bank, human rights, authoritarianism, and democratic transitions in post-colonial states.
 He has conducted extensive research in the region of Southeast Asia.